RasaHQ/rasa/docs/nlu/components.rst

 Sparse features only store the values that are non zero and their positions in the vector.
 Thus, we save a lot of memory and are able to train on larger datasets.

-By default all featurizers set two kind of features: one for the sequence and one for the sentence.
+By default all featurizers return two different kind of features: sequence features and sentence features.
 The sequence features are a matrix of size ``(number-of-tokens - 1 x feature-dimension)``.
-The matrix contains feature vector for every token in the sequence except the ``__CLS__`` token, hence the ``number-of-tokens - 1``.
+The matrix contains a feature vector for every token in the sequence except the ``__CLS__`` token, hence the ``number-of-tokens - 1``.
 This allows us to train sequence models.
 The sentence features are represented by a matrix of size ``(1 x feature-dimension)``.
 The matrix contains the feature vector for the complete utterance, e.g. the ``__CLS__`` token.
 The sentence features can be used in any bag-of-words model.
 The corresponding classifier can therefore decide what kind of features to use.
+Notice: The ``feature-dimension`` for sequence and sentence features does not have to be the same.

 .. _MitieFeaturizer: